Speeding is one of the most common driving offences.

 In most cases, being caught speeding will result in a Fixed Penalty Notice and endorsement points on your driving licence.
 However, if you have totted up several points already, this latest speeding offence may push you over the limit of 12 points over three years, resulting in you losing your licence.
 And if your speed is well over the speeding limit or you caused injury or death due to driving too fast, you will have to appear in Court.
 Therefore, if a speeding offence is going to cause you to lose your licence or have to attend Court, it is vital that you speak to our Motoring Solicitors immediately.
 Our team has an in-depth knowledge of police enforcement technology, ranging from GATSO cameras to in-car police VASCAR systems.
 Our unrivalled legal and technical insight will provide the best possible representation should you wish to challenge an allegation of speeding.

 We are a diverse, multi-lingual law firm covering Coventry, Nuneaton, Rugby, Leamington, Rugby and across the Midlands, that uses best-in-class technology to provide clients with streamlined, modern, and highly effective motoring law advice and representation.
-Our years of experience in road traffic and criminal law means we have relationships with some of the UK’s best Barristers and Queen’s Counsel.
+Our years of experience in road traffic and criminal law means we have relationships with some of the UK’s best Barristers and King’s Counsel.
 Our clients also benefit from our ability to instruct the country’s most respected expert witnesses who can provide the Court with the facts required to support a not guilty plea or mitigate the sentence handed down by the Judge.

 Below are some of the most common questions we are asked concerning being caught driving with excessive speed.